 The level of maternity leave benefit is the same as unemployment insurance benefits.
-In 2014, the level of leave benefits was DKK 4.075 per week (approximately USD 680).
-Leave benefits for a total of 52 weeks amounted to DKK 211.900 (approximately USD 35.500) in 2014.
-Unemployed parents maintain their social security benefit which may be at a lower level that maternity leave benefits.
+In 2015, the level of leave benefits is DKK 4.135 per week (€554).
+Leave benefits for a total of 52 weeks amounts to DKK 215.020 (€28,817) in 2015.
+Unemployed parents maintain their social security benefit which may be at a lower level that maternity leave benefits during leave periods.

 Employees may also have the right to pay during all or part of their leave periods.
 The right to pay from the employer is determined by collective agreements, individual contracts or workplace agreements.
-This is a cornerstone in the Danish Labour Market Model.
+This is a cornerstone in the Danish Labor Market Model.

 If the employee receives pay during leave periods, the employer will receive the leave benefit as a refund which reduces the expenses to pay during leave.

 Employees are protected against dismissal during maternity, paternity or parental leave by a reverse burden of proof.
 This means, that a dismissal during the leave period is considered unlawful unless the employer can prove that the dismissal is unrelated to the leave.
 The same protection applies to employees who have announced their intention to use their right to maternity, paternity or parental leave.

 Denmark spends a large proportion of the GDP on social protection benefits for children and families (4% in 2013) – the highest amount spent on support for families by any EU Member State.